 If your shading looks choppy or is healing patchy and you don’t know why, changing your technique can set you on the path to smoother blends and perfect contrast.

 If your tattoos don't look as sharp and refined as your drawings, don't worry.
-With a few key changes to your technique, you can massively improve your results almost immediately.
+With a few key changes to your tattoo shading techniques, you can massively improve your results almost immediately.

 By the end of this article, you will understand: